AckerApple/ack-angular-fx/README.md

   imports: [
     BrowserModule,
     BrowserAnimationsModule,
-    AckFxModule//Needed only for swap animations
-  ],
+    AckFxModule//NOTE: This line only needed IF directive fx-tracker used (back-n-forth swap animations) ],
   declarations: [ AppComponent ],
   bootstrap: [ AppComponent ]